wondonghyeon/wondonghyeon.github.io/_posts/2022-03-22-food-waste-intro.md

 The followings are some interesting facts and statistics that I found.

 * Around 14% of food produced is lost between harvest and retail[^3].
-* 17% of total food production is wasted (11% in households, 5% in the food service and 2% in retail) [^3].
+* 17% of total food production is wasted - 11% in households, 5% in the food service and 2% in retail [^3].
+I know the numbers don't add up, but don't blame me.
+I just copy pasted the number from the reference 😅.
 * Food loss and waste account for 38% of total energy usage in the global food system[^3].
-* The food we waste is responsible for roughly 8-10 percent of global emissions[^6].
+* The food we waste is responsible for roughly 8% to 10% of global emissions[^6].
 * In 2019, the U.S. wasted $408 billion worth of food, which is about 2% of U.S GDP, with a greenhouse gas footprint equivalent to 4% of total U.S. emissions[^7].

 # What I'm Interested In

 ## Data Analysis
 There are some well-established public datasets available online.
-Honestly, I don't have any domain knowledge so I'll probably write some posts to do data exploratory data analysis (EDA) of the dataset.
+Honestly, I don't have any domain knowledge so I'll probably write some posts to do data exploratory data analysis (EDA) of the datasets.

 Here are the datasets that I found today.